Request > Offshore wind farms

 The scoping phase is the second step within the Eklipse process.
 It aims to refine the question, identify how Eklipse could provide added value by being involved, seek knowledge and expertise on the refined question via an open Call for Knowledge (CfK), and provide suggestions regarding methods and resources needed to answer the request.

-A Call for Knowledge (CfK) was released as part of the scoping phase to identify research gaps and policy needs.
+A Call for Knowledge (CfK) was released during the scoping phase to identify research gaps and policy needs.

-The Document of Work (DoW) described the results of the scoping activities and the background of the request and was the basis for the call for experts.
+The Document of Work (DoW) described the results of the scoping activities and the background of the request, serving as the basis for the call for experts.

 Answering the request